 Exercises for Seniors

-- Do weight training.
-Halt or slow the progression of weakening muscles by lifting weights.
+- Halt or slow the progression of weakening muscles by lifting weights.
 Start by doing exercises without weights, such as lunges or arm workouts, then gradually add resistance with weights, resistance bands, or machines.
 Remember to start slow and add repetitions only when you feel comfortable.

-- Always warm up.
-When you’re excited about starting a new workout routine, it’s tempting to jump right in with a jog or strength training, but you could be setting yourself up for failure.
+- When you’re excited about starting a new workout routine, it’s tempting to jump right in with a jog or strength training, but you could be setting yourself up for failure.
 Always take time to stretch and warm up with light activity to prevent muscle strain and injury.

 Taking steps to lose weight can have wide-reaching health benefits.
 The most important thing to remember is that weight loss plans are lifestyle changes, not short-term goals.
 Make changes that are sustainable and healthy, work with healthcare providers and training professionals, and you’ll begin to see results in how you feel.